 We even neglect children before they are born.
 According to the article, nearly 250,000 babies are born seriously underweight each year in this country.
 And America’s infant mortality rate is currently 9.7 deaths per 1,000, worse than 17 other developed countries.
 And consider this: The United States is one of only four countries that execute juvenile offenders.
 Who are the other three?
-Iraq, Iran and Bangladesh.
+Iraq, Iran, and Bangladesh.

 The teacher replied that at one time she had left these things in the hands of the parents.
-But recently, she noted, most of the children in her class had little if any family life at all.
+But recently, she noted, most of the children in her class had little, if any family life at all.

 There really was no competition, she said, because few others, including the parents, appeared to be nurturing these city children.

 Who will nurture today’s and tomorrow’s children?
-Hopefully, the parents.
+Hopefully, their parents.
 And if not them, who?
 Perhaps others, in addition to parents, need to become involved.
 And what responsibility do we adults have for the children who are not our own?